 Claire Savage GAICD

 Claire is a tourism professional with over 25 years' experience in tourism development and marketing in Australia and the UK.
 She has worked in tourism in a range of disciplines including economic development, natural resource management, heritage tourism and food and wine tourism and 10 years ago she founded Savagely Creative which specialises in experience and product development.
 She remains managing director.
 She is past Chair of FACET, the Forum Advocating Cultural and Ecotourism, and was project manager for Tourism WA's food and wine strategy, Taste 2020.
 Claire is a Graduate of the Australian Institute of Company Directors and has additional tertiary qualifications in business, tourism and marketing.

 Charles Jenkinson JP, AFAIM

 Charles is the organisation's Director of Regional Development and holds a non-voting position on the committee as Secretary.
 He read for an honours degree in applied social science at Leicester University, and gained qualifications in regional development from UWA.
 He has worked in the field since 2006, taking a new direction after 21 years as a journalist, print editor and managing editor when he was nominated for a Premier's Award for Services to Indigenous people.
 A JP, Charles has completed a post graduate Masters degree in Planning and Environment through RMIT.
 He sits on various economic development groups and is an Associate Fellow in the Australian Institute of Management.
-In the community he Chairs the South West Academy of Sport Board and is Secretary of Dalyellup Beach Cricket Club.
-Charles was former Chair of Manea Senior College and sat on the SW Aboriginal Workforce Development Centre Advisory Board.
+In the community is currently Secretary of Dalyellup Beach Cricket Club, and was former Chair of the South West Academy of Sport, Chair of Manea Senior College and sat on the SW Aboriginal Workforce Development Centre Advisory Board.